-In our trial of the energy scale deformation, we used linear functions of the mid-point coordinate of each bond as the prefactor of the modulated part.
+In our trial of the energy scale deformation, we used linear functions of the midpoint coordinate of each bond as the prefactor of the modulated part.
 There would be a better construction of the modulated part also in the icosahedral and dodecahedral clusters, where the uniform Hamiltonian and the modulated part share a common eigenstate.
 Since the parameter space of the prefactors is finite, one way to clarify this issue is to perform a parameter search numerically.
 We expect that the symmetries of the polyhedra restrict the number of independent parameters, thereby making the analysis simpler.
 Another possible approach is to find out the most slowly varying function on the polyhedral lattice by means of the diagonalization of the one-particle hopping Hamiltonian on the lattice.
 Note that the generation of an orthonormal set by diagonalization can be generalized to finite lattices with planar geometry, such as square lattices with rectangular or disk geometry,~\cite{Hotta,Nishimoto,Asano} with appropriate boundary conditions.
 The nearly uniform and the most slowly varying functions, respectively, may correspond to ${\hat H}_0^{~}$ and the modulated part ${\hat H}_{\rm M}^{~}$.

-The deformation effect can also be examined on the Archimedean solids, the quasi-regular polyhedra with a larger number of sites,~\cite{Konstantinidis2,Coffey0,Schnack1,Exler,Schnack2,Rousochatzakis, Schnack3,Ummethuma1,Ummethuma2,Tabrizi} such as the C60 ``buckyball".~\cite{Coffey,Modine,Rausch} An interesting question to ask is whether the deformation effect decreases with the number of sites $N$ towards the continuous limit on the sphere.
+The deformation effect can also be examined on the Archimedean solids, the quasi-regular polyhedra with a larger number of sites~\cite{Konstantinidis2,Coffey0,Schnack1,Exler,Schnack2,Rousochatzakis, Schnack3,Ummethuma1,Ummethuma2,Tabrizi} such as the C60 ``buckyball".~\cite{Coffey,Modine,Rausch} An interesting question to ask is whether the deformation effect decreases with the number of sites $N$ towards the continuous limit on the sphere.
 In four dimensions, there are several regular polytope (or poly-cell) models, and the effect of energy scale deformation can be considered on these systems.
-Since the largest case is $N = 600$, and therefore one has to employ the tensor network method to obtain the ground state.
+For the largest case, the 600-cell ($N = 600$), one must employ the tensor network method to obtain the ground state.

 \begin{acknowledgement}